 Beyond the ocean you’ve captured some amazing images of everything from stars to cliffs, forests and sunsets.
 A real love of nature shines through your work.
 Tell us the story of your relationship with the nature and how photographing it inspires or motivates you?

 Fortunately I do get a fair bit of down time.
 Plus my fiancee loves bush walking so we get out a little and do some exploring.
 Tasmania has an amazing array of wilderness, so many tracks lead to stunning places.
-There is something about here that makes me want more, just try harder, push further, to find that moment when the magic happens.
+There is something about here that makes me want more, .
 Nearly every mission we do down here is through our amazing scenery and coastline.
 Narrow tracks are are hidden from above by huge eucalyptus gums only thinning out towards the rocky cliff viewing platform once you get to the coast.
 Hopefully once you complete your 2 hour walk the surf is pumping, which usually it is!

 What is your creative process?
 Do you have a daily routine or does it change with every project?